University of Minho, Portugal

 IZA World of Labor role

-Assistant Professor, Department of Economics, School of Economics and Management, University of Minho, and Director of the Applied Microeconomics Research Unit (NIMA), Portugal
+Assistant Professor, Department of Economics, School of Economics and Management, University of Minho, Portugal, and member of the Executive Committee of the European Society for Population Economics

 Labour economics, applied microeconomics and microeconometrics